r-box/boxr/README.md

 [Box](https://www.box.com) is a cloud content-management and file-sharing service.
-The goal of the **boxr** package is to make it easier for you to conduct data analyses that interact with your Box account.
+The goal of the **boxr** package is to make it easier for you to integrate your Box account into your R workflow.

 ## New in boxr 0.3.5 (development version)